Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/compass/README.md

         // show the compass and pass the current mapRotation Compass(rotation = mapRotation) {
-            // reset the ComposableMap viewpoint rotation to point north using the mapState mapState.setViewpointRotation(0.0)
+            // reset the ComposableMap viewpoint rotation to point north using the MapInterface mapInterface.setViewpointRotation(0.0)
         }
     }
 }